This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 When you think of workout equipment, you likely think of yoga blocks or kettlebells.
-One thing you probably do not think about is the benefits of hula hooping.
+One thing you probably do not think about is hula hooping.

-Hula hooping flew onto the scene in 1958 and quickly become one of the most successful toys ever created, but as time went on, people began to learn that this genius invention was a lot more than a fun toy to play with.
+Hula hooping flew onto the scene in 1958 and quickly became one of the most successful toys ever created, but as time went on, people began to learn that this genius invention was a lot more than a fun toy to play with.

 The truth is, it can be a very effective tool for working out and has some really great benefits.
 Plus hula hooping is fun!
 Whether you are 6 or 60, hula hooping will make you smile and brighten up your day.